kyleplo/jotdown/README.md

 ```

 ## Importing
-This library supports usage as both an ES6 module and a CommonJS module, as well as in the browser.
+This library supports usage as both an ES6 module and a CommonJS module, as directly as in the browser.

 ## ES6
 ```js